jifalops/localization/README.md

 Note that the inputs and outputs of the NN must be scaled.
 RSS ranges from -120 dBm to 0 dBm, and would be plugged into the NN as -1 and 1 respectively.
-Outputs can range from 0 meters to 100 meters, scaled to 0 and 1 respectively.
+Outputs for WiFi can range from 0 meters to 100 meters, scaled to 0 and 1 respectively.
+For Bluetooth it is from 0 to 10 meters.

 #### User preferences